barrett370/Notes/Y3/Parallel+Distributed/source/Parallel-Dist-Lecture1.md

 - Together, they give guidance on which tasks can benefit from parallelisation & how

 - You can only go so much faster ona fixed problem using parallelisation, **one cannot avoid Amdahl's limit on fixed problem size**
-- However, when growing the size of the task, you can increase te size of the parallelised part of the problem faster than you increase the size of the non-parallelisable part, then Gustafson-Barsis gives opportunities for speedups that are not available otherwise.
+- However, when growing the size of the task, you can increase the size of the parallelised part of the problem faster than you increase the size of the non-parallelisable part, then Gustafson-Barsis gives opportunities for speedups that are not available otherwise.